 Instructions

-- Carefully pour the oil evenly over the ginger scallion mixture.
-The oil will sizzle and “cook” the sauce.
-Use a spoon to mix everything well.
+- Use a spoon to mix everything well.
 You can add a little more salt if desired.
-Then the Ginger Scallion Sauce is ready to use!
+Then the Ginger Scallion Sauce is ready to use.

 - To store: let the sauce cool and store in a glass container.
 Make sure the sauce is covered in oil (add extra oil if needed, you can use the oil for cooking other dishes).
 Use within 1 week.